Skip to content

 itemBuilder: (context, index) {

-// Only builds items that are visible
+// Only builds visible items

 return ListTile(